Bobby Benson and the B-Bar-B Riders: Audience response

 Jack French wrote in the book Radio Rides the Range: A Reference Guide to Western Drama on the Air, 1929-1967 "[The program's] initial success was nothing short of phenomenal.
 Within a few months, the Hecker Company had to assign 12 women full-time to answer the fan mail and process the box tops of H-O Oats that arrived daily in exchange for premiums advertised on the show: Bobby Benson code books, cereal bowls, card games, and drinking tumblers."
 Because many families had little extra money in the 1930s, the company offered options for redeeming premiums.
 Cox wrote, "A ranger's holster, gun or cartridge belt could be ordered for a box top and 15 cents or for five box tops ... ranger's chaps, one box top and $1.45 or 25 box tops; ranger's hat, one box top and 85 cents or 20 box tops ..."

 The program's popularity was also indicated by the number of subscriptions to H-Bar-O News, a weekly publication mailed to children who sent in one box top from the sponsor's cereals.
 The February 1, 1934, issue of Broadcasting reported that circulation of the newspaper had exceeded 250,000.
 Each 16-page four-color issue included "comic strips, articles on western life which are tied up with the radio show, a western mystery serial and many other features," including some items submitted by readers."

 Daniel de Visé wrote in his book, Andy and Don: The Making of a Friendship and a Classic American TV Show, that when the program returned in 1949, it had similar popularity: "The revival worked: Bobby Benson again became a household name, at least among prepubescent boys.
 B-Bar-B riders formed clubs across the nation."
 Representatives of the show attended county fairs and rodeos all along the East Coast.

 As another example of the show's popularity, Radio Digest reported in its January 16, 1950, issue: "B-Bar-B Ranch recently pulled 250,000 letters in ten days as the result of the formation of a ranch club ..."
 Also, for a "Bobby Benson Day" promotion at the R.H.
 Macy & Co. store in New York City in 1950, an estimated 20,000 people ("mostly excited kids") showed up, which a Macy's executive said was "the largest turnout ever at a Macy promotion."

 Songs of the B-Bar-B

 A spinoff of the program began in 1951 when a chewing gum manufacturer wanted to sponsor a program but couldn't afford much time on the air.
 The result was Songs of the B-Bar-B, a five-minute show with a tall tale sandwiched between two songs.

 Other media

 Comic books

 In 1950, Magazine Enterprises began publishing Bobby Benson's B-Bar-B Riders, a comic book adaptation of the radio program.
-As time went on, the Lemonade Kid and Ghost Rider were incorporated into the storylines.
+Tex Mason was reimagined as a masked cowboy called the Lemonade Kid and starred in solo stories within the comic book.
+Ghost Rider also was incorporated into the storylines.